beginning of content

 What is restless legs syndrome?

-Up to 1 in 20 people will have restless legs syndrome at some time in their life.
+About 1 in 10 people will have restless legs syndrome at some time in their life.
 It can start at any age, but the risk increases as you get older.
-Your risk is higher if it runs in your family.
+Your chances of having RLS is higher if it runs in your family.

 If you have restless legs syndrome, you might have: